Communicative Sciences and Disorders (MS)

 Study Abroad

 The Department of Communicative Sciences and Disorders offers a summer study-abroad program in Lund, Sweden, which is a 2-week experience during which students take coursework with NYU faculty at Lund University.
-Past cohorts in the MS program have traveled to Accra, Ghana for spring break, while studying culturally responsive practices in the profession.
+Past cohorts in the Master of Science program have traveled to Accra, Ghana for spring break, while studying culturally responsive practices in the profession.
 Some students may engage in interdisciplinary study away opportunities offered through education and other allied health departments within Steinhardt.
 Study Abroad opportunities are not guaranteed and may change semester to semester based on course availability and scheduling needs.

 Career Opportunities